Variational Monte Carlo Optimization of Topological Chiral Superconductors: Ground State Energy of the quarter Fermi liquid for General Dispersion

 There is no calculation available in the literature for more general dispersion $E_k=c_2 k^2+c_4 k^4$, so we proceed to find this numerically.
 We put the electron system on a torus where there is no boundary.
 To go beyond Hartree-Fock, we employ the Slater-Jastrow wavefunction of form

 where $R$ is the collective coordinates $(r_1, r_2, \ldots, r_N)$, $D(R)$ is the Slater determinant (\textit{i.e.} the Hartree-Fock wavefunction), and $J(R) = -\sum_{i < j} f(\lvert r_i - r_j \rvert) $ is the Jastrow factor.
-We are only interested in the energetics, where most of the correlation energy comes from reducing the Coulomb repulsion when two particles get closer.
+We are only interested in the energetics, where most of the correlation energy comes from reducing the Coulomb repulsion when two particles approach each other.
 We take the Jastrow factor to be